silverhammermba/superuser/extras/answers.markdown

    * The GIMP is open source software made by a community of developers as part of the [GNU](https://www.gnu.org/) project.
 The official download page is [www.gimp.org/downloads/](http://www.gimp.org/downloads)

+## Operating Systems ##

+1. Not provided.
+2. First break down this task into discrete steps.
+First you want to list the files, then sort them in reverse order, then print the first five.
+So the three commands we'll use are `ls`, `sort`, and `head`.

+       # ls /etc >etc_files
+       # sort -r etcfiles >rev_etc_files
+       # head -n 5 rev_etc_files

+   Note that the file names for the redirects are unimportant.
+You could use `file1` and `file2` if you like.
+Also since `ls` already lists files in alphabetical order, you could instead use `ls`, `tail`, and `sort` in that order.
+3. Just get rid of the file arguments and replace the redirects with pipes.

+       # ls /etc | sort -r | head -n 5